spatieman/VU-Pixels_pimped_gunmaster/README.md

 # Original Versions:
-## Mod name: RemoveFlagsVehicles
-## "Authors": breaknix

-# Modded Version:
-## Mod name: VU-Pixels_nomore_jets
+## Mod name: VU-Pixels_pimped_gunmaster
 ## "Authors": iamadeadpixel

-# Based on Breaknix sample mod to remove flags.
-This mod does not removed flag, but it removes all Jets on XP maps (Gulf of oman excluded, that is work in progress)
-IT also removes the spawn of the gunship and the dropship
+# Code based on VU-MajorsMod MajorVictory87
+- This mod will override all the default gunmaster kill settings.
+- Most of the Gun master weapons are tweaked with more bullits
+- This is de 1st release, this is a WIP version !